 Entry and exit

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
-Contact the nearest Embassy, High Commission or Consulate of Botswana for the most up-to-date information.
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
+Contact the nearest High Commission or Consulate of Botswana for the most up-to-date information.

 All foreign currency or Pula in excess of Pula 10,000 must be declared upon entry into and departure from Botswana.

 If you are arriving from a country where yellow fever is endemic, you will be required to present a valid yellow fever vaccination certificate to be allowed entry into Botswana.